Chapter 11 Bankruptcy Lawyer

 A trustee will oversee Chapter 11 bankruptcies.
 This single court-appointed individual will facilitate development of reorganization plans and oversee each debtor’s compliance with their reorganization plan, such as making timely payments.
 This is similar to Chapter 12 farmer and fishermen bankruptcies and Chapter 13 business reorganizations.

 Only the debtor will be able to propose a plan of reorganization.
 There is no longer a creditors’ committee to weigh in on the reorganization plan or the debt disclosure document.
-The Court can confirm a debtor’s plan without the support of any class of claims, as long as the plan does not discriminate unfairly and is deemed to be fair and equitable with respect to each class of claim.
+The court can confirm a debtor’s plan without the support of any class of claims, as long as the plan does not discriminate unfairly and is deemed to be fair and equitable with respect to each class of claim.

 The new value rule is eliminated.
 Those who hold equity in a small business in Chapter 11 bankruptcy no longer need to establish a “new value” for their share to retain their ownership interest in the business.